 - Representation of a major waste disposal company in a mass toxic tort exposure case involving over 2,000 plaintiffs: Plaintiffs alleged illness resulting from exposure to dioxins and other contaminants from the client's waste treatment and disposal facilities.
 Plaintiffs ultimately ceased prosecution of the claims against the waste disposal company.

-- Representation of water heater industry clients in defense of state civil and criminal lawsuits relating to product failure as well as trial counsel against supplier of defective component part: This representation concluded in a multi-month trial in Civil District Court for Parish of Orleans.
+- Representation of water heater industry clients in defense of civil lawsuits and related Attorney Generals investigations, relating to product failure as well as trial counsel against supplier of defective component part: This representation concluded in a multi-month trial

 - Representation of a gasoline refiner against civil and criminal antitrust violations and below cost sales: Following a trial on the issue of relevant market and the scope of the below cost sales definition for manufacturers in Louisiana, the court found in favor of the defendant.